syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * null

-Assign the table name from which the records are to be fetched for the Scheduler.
+Assign the table name from where the records are to be fetched for the Schedule.

 #### Example